 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

-Understanding God’s Grace and Mercy as a Child
+Understanding God’s Grace and Mercy

 The Sunday School answer, Understanding God’s Grace and Mercy as a child was as simple as this: